AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 - #### Footer not staying at bottom of screen
      - **Bug**: Footer not staying at the bottom of the screen when displaying on pages without fullscreen content and didn't want to use a sticky footer.
-     - **Fix**: Was able to utilise the the calc() CSS function and make the page content 100% of the viewport height less the height of the footer and this solved the problem.
+     - **Fix**: Was able to utilise the calc() CSS function and make the page content 100% of the viewport height less the height of the footer and this solved the problem.

 ### Unfixed bugs:
 There are no known unfixed bugs.